plemont/plemont.github.io/_posts/2016-12-08-dynamic-dashboarding-with-slides-api.md

 out what the URL of the next slide should be.

-Furthermore, the extension can invoke fullscreen mode, as well as scheduling the period fetches that are required.
+Furthermore, the extension can invoke fullscreen mode, as well as scheduling the periodic fetches that are required.

 With the extension installed, when navigating to the presentation view for a Slides document, e.g.: